 Recovery is an important part of the Joint Care experience.
 Being aware of your discharge options and developing a discharge plan before you are hospitalized is very important.
 On average, most knee and hip replacement patients are in the hospital for three days.
 Shoulder replacement patients typically stay for two days.
-Therefore, patients do not have much time during hospitalization to develop a discharge plan.
-It is important that you attend Joint Care Orientation so you can hear your options for discharge.
+That means patients do not have much time during their hospitalization to develop a discharge plan.
+It is important that you participate in Joint Care Orientation so you can hear your options for discharge.
 Keep in mind that the type of insurance you have plays a role in what options are available to you for physical therapy following surgery.
-Here are some of the options for continued physical therapy:

 Home health physical therapy